Product Documentation

 The registration, authentication, and transaction authorization operations have a preliminary step that requires the SKFS to know some information from the web application supporting FIDO protocols so it may build the appropriate challenge and prepare itself to verify the response in the subsequent web service operation (registration, authentication, and transaction authorization).

-The preliminary web services of the operations are prefixed with "pre" to distinguish them from the web service operations where the web application successfully register a user's credential, authenticate them with an existing credential, or get an authorization to a business trans action.
+The preliminary web services operations are identified with the prefix "pre."
+This differentiates them from the main web service operations, which includes registering a user's credentials, authenticating them with existing credentials, or obtaining authorization for a business transaction.
 Hence, it is critical that web applications always call the "pre" web service before calling the actual service operation.

 All SKFS web services are implemented as HTTP POST operations.
 Each REST web service operation requires a single Java Script Object Notation (JSON) object as a parameter that contains embedded JSON objects, while each Simple Object Access Protocol (SOAP) web service operation requires a distinct JSON object for each parameter.
 See the Request examples in this section for details.